← Home

 The teacher count masks a composition shift

-The 4.3% drop in total classroom teacher FTE hides two opposing trends.
-General education teachers fell 12%; special education teachers grew 27%.
+The 12.3% drop in total classroom teacher FTE (FY15–FY25) hides two opposing trends.
+General education teachers fell 9%; special education teachers fell 34% with a major step down in FY25.

 General education Special education